 - 1 1/2 cups shredded mozzarella cheese

-- 1 1/2 cups crumbled cojita cheese feta cheese can be substituted
+- 1/2 cup crumbled cojita cheese feta cheese can be substituted

 Preheat oven to 475°F.

-In a food processor, chop cilantro, parsley, olive oil, garlic, vinegar, and hot sauce until herbs are finely chopped but not pureed.
+In a food processor, chop parsley, olive oil, vinegar, garlic, lemon juice, red onion, oregano, salt, and pepper until herbs are finely chopped but not pureed.
 You can do this step by hand if you do not have a food processor.
 Just make sure you finely chop the herbs as well as you can.
-Add salt and pepper to the sauce and additional hot sauce if desired and stir.

 Rub half of the chimichurri sauce on the skirt steak reserving the rest of the sauce.
 Salt and pepper the steak well.
 Grill the steak for 4-5 minutes per side.
 Remove from the grill and slice thinly.